Vyral/glen-gayden-blog/_posts/2018-08-11-the-number-one-area-to-raise-a-family.md

 In today’s episode of The New Construction Insider, I’m meeting up with my good friend John Ricke.
 John told me all about Jordan Ranch, a new Johnson Development project in Brookshire, Texas.
 This area was voted the number one place to raise a family by the Houston Chronicle.

-This community feature great amenities, including a pool and lazy river opening this summer.
+This community features great amenities, including a pool and lazy river opening this summer.
 They also have a baseball field, soccer field, and community garden in the works to open next year.

 Lennar Homes is proud to be the only builder to be Wi-Fi certified, meaning that no matter how many devices you have or what part of the home you’re in, you will not lose internet connection.